The artist is conscious of something beside the mere physical in every object in nature.

-The landscape came before the camera.
-I am a lifelong student of nature and wilderness and my beliefs were shaped early in life by the words of John Muir, Aldo Leopold, and Wallace Stegner long before I considered photography or making a life with it.
-I've long considered myself a naturalist first and artist second.
-Nature and wilderness are significantly more meaningful than beautiful places to make photographs; they are integral to my personal well-being and creativity.
+Nature and landscape came before the camera.
+As a lifelong student of nature and wilderness, my beliefs were shaped early in life by the words of John Muir, Aldo Leopold, and Wallace Stegner long before I ever considered making a life with photography.
+I'm a naturalist first and artist second and wildness is significantly more meaningful to me than a beautiful place to make photographs; it is integral to my being and creativity.

-The intimate and easy-to-overlook is the focus of my work.
-I am compelled by texture and form; the organic and the unnatural; and the unusual and ephemeral.
-My goal is to portray a personal communion I share with the land as well as the rare and transcendental moments it shares with me.
+The intimate and unheralded is the focus of my work.
+I am compelled by natural light and design; by texture and form; by the organic and the unnatural; by the unusual and the ephemeral.
+My goal is to portray my personal communion with the land and its flora and the unique and transcendental moments they have shared with me.